 Walsall Museum will close in its current location at Walsall Central Library, from 31 March 2015.

-This is as a result of a £70,000 budget cut to help Walsall Council to meet its necessary savings of £86 million over the next four years.
+This is as a result of a £70,000 reduction in the Museum Service budget, to help Walsall Council to meet its necessary savings of £86 million over the next four years.

 Access to collections

-However, Walsall Museum collections (including social history; lock making; lorinery; brass casting; costume, textiles and the Hodson Shop Collection; and printed ephemera) will continue to be managed and cared for by the Council, and will remain accessible through initiatives, including:
+However, Walsall Museum collections (including social history; lock making; lorinery; brass casting; costume and textiles; the Hodson Shop; and printed ephemera) will continue to be managed and cared for by the Council, and will remain accessible through initiatives, including:

 - Study visits to the Museums Service's store (through prior arrangement with the Collections Officer).